University of Washington, 1991, Isospin mixing in giant dipole resonances, advisor Kurt Snover

 The Standard Model predicts the angular distribution of the neutrinos with respect to the positrons, and by accurately measuring this we can look for new forces not in the Standard Model.

 We have pioneered these techniques, and now are polarizing the atoms, to test whether parity is fully violated in the weak interaction.
 I.e. we ask the question: "Is Nature completely left-handed?"
+We're made the best beta asymmetry measurement, in agreement with the Standard Model at 0.35% accuracy, and are trying to extend the measurement to other observables sensitive to different new physics.

 We are also trapping francium atoms, the heaviest alkali atom, with an eventual goal of measuring weak neutral current effects in atoms.